Ten of the Best Walks in and Around Melbourne

 BUSHRANGERS BAY TRAIL, MORNINGTON PENINSULA

 If you're partial to some stunning coastline, wild bushland and secluded beach, the Bushrangers Bay Trail is sure to impress.
 Located on the lower tip of the Mornington Peninsula, this 2.6-kilometre jaunt kicks off from the historic Cape Schanck lighthouse, winding alongside basalt cliff tops and through wildlife-filled banksia groves.
 You're in for million-dollar ocean views from the top, so be sure to leave yourself plenty of time to soak it all up.
-A final steep descent then unfolds onto Bushrangers Bay beach, where there are lots of rugged rockpools to explore.
+A final steep descent then unfolds onto Bushrangers Bay beach, where there are lots of rugged rock pools to explore.
 The journey back up is a little less forgiving, though the scenery is definitely worth the burn.
+It's clear to see why this is also one of the top coastal walks near Melbourne too.

 How far?
 1.5-hour drive.